-The report is an important first step in understanding the problem of teacher and principal retention in the District.
-While it does not answer the question of why teachers leave, it establishes a foundation for discussion and poses new research questions: which teachers are most likely to leave, when and why do they choose to do so, and where do they typically go?
+The report was an important first step in understanding the problem of teacher and principal retention in the District.
+While it did not answer the question of why teachers leave, it established a foundation for discussion and posed new research questions: which teachers are most likely to leave, when and why do they choose to do so, and where do they typically go?

 - Ask-A-REL Question: What has been effective at the state or local level to improve the rates of teacher retention?, February 27, 2019